-Source: World Bank. • This indicator is a proxy for a country's openness to collaborative research development with other countries.
+Source: World Bank.

+This indicator is a proxy for a country's openness to collaborative research development with other countries.
 Higher percentages can be indicative of a more open innovation system.
 Here we have chosen to look at 2019 data due to significant distortions that took place in 2020 during the pandemic and its associated economic impact.
+Number of Researchers, 2010 and 2020 comparison Persons per one thousand employed.